The Holy Cross Church

 Very colored and stylized, most of the stained-glasses also have in common the verticality of their various elements.
 One will notice that two by two, on either side of the nave, they seem to speak to each other so much their style corresponds.

-At the top of the pulpit is a discreet varnished wooden statuette.
-It represents the Virgin and her Son and shows traces of erosion due to the fact that at the time when it was still polychrome, it had been placed outside, in the niche of the chevet.
+In the north wing of the transept, a discreet varnished wooden statuette stands.
+It represents the Virgin and her Son, who is missing an arm, and shows traces of erosion due to the fact that when it was still polychrome, it was placed outside, in the niche of the chevet.

 The junction of the transept and the nave is a particular space which, at the base of the vault's ribs, is watched by four very original sculptures which are difficult to observe because they are not illuminated by the neighbouring spotlights.
 Four squires2 almost identical each are holding a crest with an inscription.